Tuesday 27th February 2018

 • What impact are the Fed’s interest rate hikes having on appetite for Russian credit?
 How far up will the US rates have to go for investors to pull out of Russia?

-How are Russian blue-chip companies managing their funding and capital structures as economic growth slows?
+10.10 How are Russian blue-chip companies managing their funding and capital structures in 2018?

 • Re-financing vs liability management: A look at how much debt matures in 2018 and how issuers plan to manage existing liabilities